jede4829/DjangoMusicApp/README.md

 -----
 ## Project Tracking Todo list
 -----
-1. caching the returned `artist_ids` so that we are not making redundant calls 1a. instead of performing a web request first, instead check the cache to see if a given artist and their id exist, if not, then perform a web request
-1b. also want to cache the track ids returned by recommendations along with other info (like what artist the user initially searched for)
-1c.
-In Django, we will want to integrate any database functionality that we develop here over there
-    - The Django models file describes row-structures on a per-table basis Chances are that you will have a table for artist information

-2. when we get our first generation of recommendations, we want to present the user with a chance to select which songs they like the most in order to seed further calls to recommendations.
-We can do this by adding a number in front of each track and then asking the user to enter the numbers matching their preferred tracks.

-3. Django-implementation
+1. Django-implementation
     - user login
     - on the user dashboard, a searchbox to search for an artist and get a list of the top 10 tracks for that artists maybe with links to their spotify page

-4. User-specific `client_id` and `client_secret`
+2. User-specific `client_id` and `client_secret`
     - settings-page -or- put on dashboard that provides two textboxes and directions on how to get the `client_id` and `client_secret`

-5. Two buttons:
+3. Two buttons:
     - `get_recommendations`
     - `top_tracks`

-6. List link result format:
+4. List link result format:
     [ artist ] - [ track name ] - [ spotify link ]
     Something like...
     <a href="https://myapp.com/search?q={{% artist %}}">{{% artist %}}</a>

+5. caching the returned `artist_ids` so that we are not making redundant calls 5a. instead of performing a web request first, instead check the cache to see if a given artist and their id exist, if not, then perform a web request
+5b. also want to cache the track ids returned by recommendations along with other info (like what artist the user initially searched for)
+5c.
+In Django, we will want to integrate any database functionality that we develop here over there
+    - The Django models file describes row-structures on a per-table basis Chances are that you will have a table for artist information

+6. when we get our first generation of recommendations, we want to present the user with a chance to select which songs they like the most in order to seed further calls to recommendations.
+We can do this by adding a number in front of each track and then asking the user to enter the numbers matching their preferred tracks.

+7. Encryption of user information in the database besides password
+    - clientid
+    - clientsecre

-7. CSS for the Django templates (*not required*)
+8. CSS for the Django templates (*not required*)

-8. Possible fields for getrecommendations (*not required*):
+9. Possible fields for getrecommendations (*not required*):
     - Tempo
     - Energy
     - etc

-9. Encryption of user information in the database besides password
-    - clientid
-    - clientsecret
 -----
 ## Risks/Mitigation
 -----